|November 22, 2013|

-The IEEE Canadian Atlantic Section Power and Energy Society/Industry Applications Society Joint Chapter wish to invite you to the following seminar event.
+The Robotics and Automation / Instrumentation and Measurement Society Joint Chapter of the IEEE Canadian Atlantic Section wish to invite you to the following presentation.

 |Title of Talk:||Learning Robots: A Small Step For You But A Large Step For Neuroscience!|